Cervical Spine Fracture in Emergency Medicine Workup

 Cross-table lateral view

-Approximately 85-90% of cervical spine injuries are evident in lateral view, making it the most useful view from a clinical standpoint.
+Approximately 85-90% of cervical spine injuries are evident in the lateral view, making this the most useful view from a clinical standpoint.

 A technically acceptable lateral view shows all 7 vertebral bodies and the cervicothoracic junction.
-Approach analysis of this view methodically to avoid missing significant pathology.
+One should approach analysis of this view methodically to avoid missing significant pathology.

-Check alignment of cervical spine by following 3 imaginary contour lines.
-See the image below.
+Check alignment of the cervical spine by following 3 imaginary contour lines.
+(See the image below.)

 Each of these lines should form a smooth lordotic curve.
 Suspect bony or ligamentous injury if disruption is seen in the contour lines.